Seed plant: Evolutionary history

 A middle Devonian (385-million-year-old) precursor to seed plants from Belgium has been identified predating the earliest seed plants by about 20 million years.
 Runcaria, small and radially symmetrical, is an integumented megasporangium surrounded by a cupule.
-The megasporangium bears an unopened distal extension protruding above the mutlilobed integument.
+The megasporangium bears an unopened distal extension protruding above the multilobed integument.
 It is suspected that the extension was involved in anemophilous (wind) pollination.
 Runcaria sheds new light on the sequence of character acquisition leading to the seed.
 Runcaria has all of the qualities of seed plants except for a solid seed coat and a system to guide the pollen to the seed.

 Runcaria was followed shortly after by plants with a more condensed cupule, such as Spermasporites and Moresnetia.
 Seed-bearing plants had diversified substantially by the Famennian, the last stage of the Devonian.
 Examples include Elkinsia, Xenotheca, Archaeosperma, "Hydrasperma", Aglosperma, and Warsteinia.
 Some of these Devonian seeds are now classified within the order Lyginopteridales.